edgarcarbajal/cs466proj/README.md

 the files in the webserver as well in order to make these work.

 ~~To see an example of this project working, [click here](https://students.cs.niu.edu/~z1895668/cs466proj/webpage_files/startpage.html).~~
+To see an example of this project working, [click here to watch a video showcase I recorded!](https://youtu.be/q2ABjgjHgSU).

 ## Update (01-18-2024):
 The MariaDB database host provided to us by the university has changed currently, so the above link will not work as it cannot connect to the database.